giantswarm/docs/src/content/platform-overview/why-do-you-need-a-developer-platform/index.md

 ## Organizational Efficiency and Innovation

 A self-service and cloud-native developer platform can improve organizational efficiency and enable innovation in several ways.
 First, it allows developers to easily provision, manage, and deploy their applications without the need for extensive IT support.
 This reduces the time and resources required for development and deployment, which can lead to faster time to market and improved productivity.
-Additionally, a cloud-native platform can provide scalable and reliable infrastructure, which is essential for supporting the rapid growth and constant evolution of modern applications.
+Additionally, a cloud-native developer platform can provide scalable and reliable infrastructure, which is essential for supporting the rapid growth and constant evolution of modern applications.

 ## Open Source and Sustainable